MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

 Done!
 Press any key to close
 ```

-- At this point, you can start making other api calls, and building your game.
+- At this point, you can start making other API calls, and building your game.
 - For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

 - To build Admin utilities, see the alternate source files in the PlayFab CSharpSdk zip file: